NathanAZaks/TwilioImageProc/README.md

   * Add Laplace Edge Detection Function
     * Example in `skimage_test.py`
 * Move to AWS/GCP instead of ngrok
-* Delete all the twilio media files and programatically delete new ones
+* Delete all the Twilio media files and programmatically delete new ones